kazurayam/KS10.4.2_failed_to_rename_Keywords/README.md

 >Type com.kazurayam.ks.BrowserMobProxyManager contains a main method - some applications (such as scripts) may not work after refactoring.

+This warning dialog is not a problem at all.
 I could understand the message.
-I would accept the warning.
-Later I will remove the `main` method.
-This warning dialog is not a problem at all.

-For the time being, I decided to ignore the warning and clicked the continue button.
+I could accept the warning.
+I decided to remove the `main` method later.
+But, for the time being, I wanted to ignore the warning.
+I clicked the continue button.
 Then, I got a series of problems.

 **Problem 1: Katalon Studio GUI no longer synced with the file system**